-“The governing board of a school district or the office of the county superintendent of schools of a county, with the consent of a pupil, may grant a pupil an exemption from courses in physical education for two years any time during grades ten to twelve, inclusive, if the pupil has met satisfactorily at least five of the six standards of the physical performance test administered in grade nine pursuant to Section 60800” (EC Section 51241[b]).
+“The governing board of a school district or the office of the county superintendent of schools of a county, with the consent of a pupil, may grant a pupil an exemption from courses in physical education for two years anytime during grades 10 to 12, inclusive, if the pupil has met satisfactorily at least five of the six standards of the physical performance test administered in grade 9 pursuant to Section 60800” (EC Section 51241[b]).

 “The governing board of a school district or the office of the county superintendent of a county may grant permanent exemption from courses in physical education if the pupil complies with any one of the following:

-- Is 16 years of age or older and has been enrolled in the 10th grade for one academic year or longer.
+- Is 16 years of age or older and has been enrolled in grade 10 for one academic year or longer.

 - Is enrolled as a postgraduate pupil.

-- EC Section 51242 allows the governing board of a school district to exempt any four-year or senior high school pupil from attending courses of physical education if the pupil is engaged in a regular school-sponsored interscholastic athletic program carried on wholly or partially after regular school hours.”
+- Under EC Section 51242, "The governing board of a school district may exempt any four-year or senior high school pupil from attending courses of physical education, if the pupil is engaged in a regular school-sponsored interscholastic athletic program carried on wholly or partially after regular school hours.”

-- Under EC Section 51222(a), any pupil may be excused from physical education classes during one of grades ten through twelve for not to exceed 24 clock hours in order to participate in automobile driver training.
-Such pupil who is excused from physical education classes to enroll in driver training shall attend upon a minimum of 7,000 minutes of physical education instruction during each school year.
+- Under EC Section 51222(a), “Any pupil may be excused from physical education classes during one of grades 10, 11, or 12 for not to exceed 24 clock hours in order to participate in automobile driver training.
+Such pupil who is excused from physical education classes to enroll in driver training shall attend upon a minimum of 7,000 minutes of physical education instruction during such school year.”

-- Under EC Section 52316, any pupil enrolled in grade ten, eleven, or twelve, and who is also attending a regional occupational center or regional occupational program may be excused from attending courses in physical education by the governing board of the school district maintaining grade ten, eleven, or twelve, and in which the pupil is enrolled, if attendance upon such classes results in hardship because of travel time involved.
-If a pupil is excused from physical education classes pursuant to this section, the minimum schoolday for him or her in his or her regular high school is 180 minutes.
+- Under EC Section 52316, “Any pupil enrolled in grade 10, 11, or 12, and who is also attending a regional occupational center or regional occupational program may be excused from attending courses in physical education by the governing board of the school district maintaining grade 10, 11, or 12, and in which the pupil is enrolled, if attendance upon such classes results in hardship because of travel time involved.
+If a pupil is excused from physical education classes pursuant to this section, the minimum schoolday for him [or her] in his [or her] regular high school is 180 minutes.”

-- Under EC Section 51246, the governing board of a school district may exempt any pupil enrolled in his or her last semester or quarter, as the case may be, of the grade twelve who, pursuant to EC Section 46145 or 46146 or 46147, is permitted to attend school less than 240 or 180 minutes per day, from attending courses of physical education; provided, however, that such pupil may not be exempted pursuant to this section from attending courses of physical education if such pupil would, after such exemption, attend school for 240 minutes or more per day.
+- Under EC Section 51246, "The governing board of a school district may exempt any pupil enrolled in his [or her] last semester or quarter, as the case may be, of the 12th grade who, pursuant to EC Section 46145 or 46147, is permitted to attend school less than 240 or 180 minutes per day, from attending courses of physical education; provided, however, that such pupil may not be exempted pursuant to this section from attending courses of physical education if such pupil would, after such exemption, attend school for 240 minutes or more per day."

-- Who can exempt a student from physical education?
+- Who can exempt a student from physical education (PE)?

 - Can a local governing board grant a permanent exemption to an entire class or grade span?

-- If a school district requires two years of physical education credits for their high school graduation requirements, has the district essentially invoked the two-year physical education exemption.
+- If a school district requires two years of physical education (PE) credits for its high school graduation requirements, has the district essentially invoked the two-year PE exemption?

-No, the governing board of a school district or the office of the county superintendent of schools of a county may grant exemption to a pupil only if the requirements set forth in EC Section 51241(b) are met, including the consent of the individual pupil.
-The district is required to offer courses in physical education to those students who do not qualify for an exemption or do not consent to an exemption (EC sections 51222, 51241(a), 51241(c), 51242, and 51246).
+No. The governing board of a school district or the office of the county superintendent of schools of a county may grant exemption to a pupil only if the requirements set forth in EC Section 51241(b) are met, including the consent of the individual pupil.
+The district is required to offer courses in PE to those students who do not qualify for, or consent to, an exemption (EC sections 51222, 51241(a), 51241(c), 51242, 51246, 52316).

 - Do all exemptions require the consent of the pupil?

-These three bills affected only the “two-year exemption” (EC Section 51241[b]), not the temporary or permanent exemptions.
+These three bills affected only the “Two-Year Exemption” (EC Section 51241[b]), not the Temporary Exemption or Permanent Exemption.
 Students who began grade nine on or after July 1, 2007, are affected by the law.

-- How does California Education Code Section 51241(b) define passing for the purpose of the two-year exemption?
+- How does California Education Code (EC) Section 51241(b) define passing for the purpose of the Two-Year Exemption?

-- What physical education courses shall be available for high school students who have been exempted from two years of physical education?
+- What physical education (PE) courses shall be available for high school students who have been exempted from two years of PE?

-- When should physical education instruction be modified or moved indoors due to environmental factors?
+- When should physical education (PE) instruction be modified or moved indoors due to environmental factors?

-Because of California's diverse climate conditions, these decisions are best made by LEAs, often with the assistance of other local agencies that monitor air quality and weather.
-Unhealthy air quality, extreme temperatures, high winds, etc. may present conditions where it is appropriate to modify activity levels or move physical education instruction indoors.
+Because of California's diverse climate conditions, these decisions are best made by local educational agencies, often with the assistance of other local agencies that monitor air quality and weather.
+Unhealthy air quality, extreme temperatures, high winds, etc. may present conditions where it is appropriate to modify activity levels or move PE instruction indoors.

 - What is a temporary athletic team coach?